T.O.R.C.H. - Teaching Obedience Respect Courage & Honor

 Many young people today are making bad decisions, based on negative information from their peers.
 They rarely seek the advice of their parent(s), teachers or other responsible adults.
 To compound the problem, many families have no foundation for structure.
 This leads to a lack of parental control and the result is a young person without values or respect for authority.

-The T.O.R.C.H.
-Academy is about choices and consequences.
+The T.O.R.C.H. program is about choices and consequences.
 We give the participants necessary skills to make good choices that are based on sound judgment.
 Our staff teaches the participants that every choice has either a positive or negative consequence.

 We instill the following qualities in each of the participants and their families: